-Generally speaking, a Cayman scheme will usually take between ten to 12 weeks from the date when the scheme petition and summons for directions is filed to the date when an order approving the scheme is made.
-The Grand Court requires that the entire timetable be established at the outset which ensures a swift resolution of the scheme process.
+Generally speaking, a Cayman scheme will usually take between ten and 12 weeks from the date when the scheme petition and summons for directions are filed, to the date when an order approving the scheme is made.
+The Grand Court requires that the entire timetable be established at the outset, which ensures a swift resolution of the scheme process.